Change database server instance

-- Stop FHURM Instance (FileHold 14 or lower).
+- Stop FHURM Instance (FileHold 14 or older only).

-- Stop FileHold Workflow Instance (FileHold 12 or lower).
-It is an optional feature of FileHold and may be disabled, if so ignore this step.
+- Stop FileHold Workflow Instance (FileHold 12 or older only).
+Workflow is an optional feature of FileHold and may not be started.

-- Confirm that the domain\FH_Service account is still the DB Owner of all 4 or 5 databases.
+- Confirm that the FileHold service account is still the database owner of all 4 or 5 databases.

 - Run the FH Instrumentation utility > Change DB Server Instance.

-- Click Change.
-This will update all web.config files used in the FileHold server application so that the Web services can communicate with the new location of the Database Server.
+- Click .
+This will update the connection strings in all web.config files used in the FileHold server application so that the web services can communicate with the new location of the database server.